 Data Hygiene Implementation

-Data hygiene is one of the most important steps in preventing data decay, and it’s also one of the easiest ones to implement.
+Data hygiene is one of the most important steps in preventing data decay and one of the easiest to implement.
 It includes:

 - Checking for grammatical errors